Private Creditors Complicate African Debt Settlement

 → READ.
 Tunisia suffocated by its foreign debt

 While the G20 finance ministers are currently meeting in Jakarta to discuss this subject, the chief economist of the World Bank, Carmen Reinhart, deplored the inertia of the rich countries, noting that the Europeans have mobilized for the Greece because a possible payment default would have had an impact on German banks, while “small African countries are not systemically important”.
-But a debt crisis of a large number of African countries could result in a prolonged recession and increase the share of people in extreme poverty on the continent.
+But a debt crisis of a large number of African countries might result in a prolonged recession and increase the share of people in extreme poverty on the continent.

 Negotiations are slipping